 Middlefield is a very small village located in the state of Ohio.
 With a population of 2,693 people and three constituent neighborhoods, Middlefield is the 379th largest community in Ohio.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Middlefield is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Middlefield is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Middlefield who work in sales jobs (12.53%), food service (10.57%), and healthcare suport services (8.07%).
+There are especially a lot of people living in Middlefield who work in sales jobs (12.93%), food service (10.74%), and management occupations (7.34%).

-Middlefield is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Middlefield doesn't have a public transportation system that people use for their commute.

-In terms of college education, Middlefield is nearly on par with the US average for all cities of 21.84%: 19.48% of adults 25 and older in Middlefield have a bachelor's degree or advanced degree.
+The citizens of Middlefield are slightly better educated than the national average of 21.84% for all cities and towns, with 21.75% of adults in Middlefield having a bachelor's degree or advanced degree.

 The people who call Middlefield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middlefield residents report their race to be White, followed by Asian.
 Important ancestries of people in Middlefield include Irish, English, Italian, and Polish.